-DDS Concept Review: December 16, 2019 - February 21, 2020
+DDS Concept Review: February 26, 2021 - April 30, 2021

-In reviewing concepts, the Department will use a merit-based process so that each concept receives a fair, equitable, and objective review.
+In reviewing concepts, the Department will use a merit-based process so that each concept receives a fair review.
 The concept review process includes, but is not limited to, consideration of:

-- Concept completeness; - The link between the request and the federal requirement currently out of compliance; - The provider's person-centered approach in developing the concept; - Plan for sustainability; - Estimated budget and timeline of the proposed plan; and, - The ability of the concept to result in greater compliance.
+- Concept completeness: - The link between the request and the federal requirement currently out of compliance: - The provider's person-centered approach in developing the concept; - Plan for sustainability; - Estimated budget and timeline of the proposed plan; and, - The ability of the concept to result in greater compliance through individualized service delivery.